umr4nlp/umr-guidelines/guidelines.md

 These general semantic roles can be categorized based on the types of events with which they occur, shown in Table 10.
-Some participant roles express the external cause of an event; these can occur with many semantic classes of events.
-Similarly, the “circumstantial” type semantic roles can occur with a wide range of semantic event classes.
+Some participant roles (those found in the first column of the table) express the external cause of an event.
+These can occur with many semantic classes of events.
+Similarly, the “circumstantial” type semantic roles in the last column of the table can occur with a wide range of semantic event classes.

 <div id="tab:catroles">